johnbachman/famplex/README.md

-# Bioentities
+# FamPlex

-*Bioentities* is a collection of resources for grounding biological entities from text and describing their hierarchical relationships.
+*FamPlex* is a collection of resources for grounding biological entities from text and describing their hierarchical relationships.
 Resources were developed by manual curation for use by natural language processing and biological modeling teams in the [DARPA Big